 Should I call my doctor or midwife?

-- the contractions become stronger, closer together and more regular
+- you have contractions that are getting stronger, closer together and more regular

-- you have persistent pain in your abdomen
+- have persistent pain in your abdomen (tummy)

-If you are in doubt, don’t hesitate to call your doctor or midwife for advice.
+If you’re in doubt, don’t hesitate to call your doctor or midwife for advice.

 How can I ease the discomfort?